Language lessons across the UK & Ireland

 Face-to-Face Closed (Private) Group General or Business Arabic

-The Arabic lessons are also available for 2 or more people studying together (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons).
-All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
-The booking must be made for all participants at the same time.
-Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster Arabic Lessons can be run with up to 12 people.
+Lessons in Arabic are also accessible for 2 or more studying in tandem (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons).
+All those involved must have around the same experience of the language, similar needs for areas of proficiency, and must be able to work at the same time and place.
+Bookings must be made for all students at the same time.
+Listen & Learn does not advise classes of more than 6-8 people, although In-Company Taster Arabic sessions can be run with as many as 12 people.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test

 Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business Arabic